Cyclic relative difference sets and circulant weighing matrices: Circulant weighing matrices

 Theorem 6.5 gave this result only for $d=3$.
-As a result, it missed $CW(341,256)$ (from $q=4$, $d=5$; this CW has been constructed using balanced generalized weighing matrices by Kharagani and Pender \cite{kp}), as well as $CW(121,81)$ (from $q=3$, $d=5$) and $CW(127,64)$ (from $q=2$, $d=7$).
+As a result, it missed a number of CW's, including $CW(341,256)$ (from $q=4$, $d=5$; this CW has been constructed using balanced generalized weighing matrices by Kharagani and Pender \cite{kp}), $CW(121,81)$ (from $q=3$, $d=5$) and $CW(127,64)$ (from $q=2$, $d=7$).